intelfx/jq-zsh-plugin/README.md

 ## Alternative clipboard copy command support

-By default, the <key>Ctrl-Y</key> hotkey uses `xclip` to copy the jq expression to the X11 clipboard, if installed.
+By default, the <key>Ctrl-Y</key> hotkey uses `xclip` to copy the jq expression to the X11 clipboard, if installed and `$DISPLAY` environment variable is set.

 Alternatively, it is possible to provide a custom clipboard copy command by setting an environment variable: